Karma Paljor

 Karma Paljor is an Indian journalist and television news anchor.
 His career as a media professional began in 2001 and since then he's been associated with some famous news channel and last channel he was with is CNN-News18.
 He has received several awards for his role as a reporter and for his coverage of natural disasters since then.
 He co-founded Atvi Infotainment, a content creation company in 2018.
-The business verticals include EastMojo.com and Atvi Studios.
+The business verticals include EastMojo and Atvi Studios.

 Early life and education

 After attending school in Tashi Namgyal Academy, at his birthplace Sikkim, India, Karma Paljor headed for graduation from Bangalore University and then post-graduation diploma from Xavier Institute of Communication, Mumbai.

 Career

 Karma started his career with The Times of India in Mumbai and moved to CNBC TV18 in 2001.
 Apart from covering national and political stories for the channel, Paljor also anchored the breakfast show on CNBC TV18.
 He won the Chevening Scholarship for Broadcast journalism in 2004.
 He joined CNN-IBN in 2005 as a founding employee and has hosted every possible show on the channel.
 He specializes in covering aviation and natural disaster.
-He has planned and executed several award-winning programs like Budget Yatra, Axe the Tax, and Reporters Project.
+He has planned and executed several programs like Budget Yatra, Axe the Tax, and Reporters Project.
 Some of his other shows were Cash Crisis Yatra, Interview with Jeff Bezos, India @9, Big 5 @10.
 He also headed the special features team.